AI4Science-WestlakeU/frontiers_in_AI_course/README.md

-# Interactive notebooks for course "Frontiers in Computer Science and Engineering"
+# Materials for the course "Frontiers in Computer Science and Engineering"

 # Installation